Ropho/HASH_TABLE/README.md

   * Number of lists
   > 255, used only 1
-  * Number of elements in list
+  * Fast description
-  > unlimited
+  > function is a very bad example of a hash function due to its collisions.

 ![](/pic/ret1.png "RET1").
 2.